OpenEvalProject/evals/manuscripts/elife-43257/v1/manuscript.md

 In sum, this analysis shows that TCF/LEF motifs are highly enriched in genomic regions that are constitutively accessible in BBB-competent ECs (e.g. cerebellum ECs) or that become accessible in pituitary ECs upon activation of beta-catenin signaling.
 This finding lends strong support to a model in which beta-catenin regulates the BBB gene expression program via direct engagement of cis-regulatory elements adjacent to genes encoding BBB proteins (Liebner et al., 2008).

-## Loss of WIF1 biases area postrema ECs to acquire a more BBB-like state
+### Loss of WIF1 biases area postrema ECs to acquire a more BBB-like state

 The experiments described up to this point have involved artificially activating beta-catenin signaling in ECs.
 If, as these experiments suggest, the high permeability state of CVO ECs requires low or absent beta-catenin signaling, then we might expect that the local environment created by CVO neurons and glia would be characterized by a low concentration of those canonical Wnt ligands that activate receptors on ECs and/or a high concentration of secreted Wnt inhibitors.
 Importantly, whatever mechanisms maintain the low level of beta-catenin signaling in CVO ECs must have a spatial distribution that closely matches that of the CVOs, since the BBB vs. non-BBB character of the vasculature switches abruptly at the border between each CVO and the adjacent CNS tissue, as seen in Figure 10A for the area postrema.

 ![Figure 10.](https://cdn.elifesciences.org/articles/43257/elife-43257-fig10-v1.jpg)

 **Figure 10.:** (A) View of the dorsal surface of the area postrema showing a sharp transition at the junction between GLUT1-/PLVAP+ ECs in the area postrema (center) and GLUT1+/PLVAP- ECs in the surrounding CNS tissue.
 Arrows mark transition points for four capillaries.
 A, anterior.
 P, posterior.
 (B) In situ hybridization with a Wif1 probe to a coronal section through the brainstem (lower 60% of the image) and cerebellum (upper 20% of the image) at the level of the area postrema.
 Wif1 transcripts (purple signal) are detected only in the area postrema.
-(C) Representative coronal sections through the area postrema in Wif1(i.e. WT) vs. +/+Wif1littermates showing increased numbers of GLUT1+/PLVAP- ECs in the -/-Wif1sample (arrows).
-The area postrema is demarcated by the smallest convex polygon that fully encompasses the GLUT1-/PLVAP+ vasculature. (-/-D) Quantification of GLUT1+ blood vessel length as a fraction of the length of all vessels in the area postrema from WT (N = 10 mice) vs Wif1(N = 13 mice) littermates at P30.
-Vessels were manually traced from images like the ones shown in (-/-C) and the result for each section is shown by a circle.
+(C) Representative coronal sections through the area postrema in Wif1+/+(i.e. WT) vs. Wif1-/-littermates showing increased numbers of GLUT1+/PLVAP- ECs in the Wif1-/-sample (arrows).
+The area postrema is demarcated by the smallest convex polygon that fully encompasses the GLUT1-/PLVAP+ vasculature.
+(D) Quantification of GLUT1+ blood vessel length as a fraction of the length of all vessels in the area postrema from WT (N = 10 mice) vs Wif1-/-(N = 13 mice) littermates at P30.
+Vessels were manually traced from images like the ones shown in (C) and the result for each section is shown by a circle.
 Each vertical set of 1–3 circles represents the data from one mouse.
 Bars show mean ±S.D.
 The p-value was calculated from the mean for each mouse (black bars).
 Scale bars for (A) and (B), 200 μm.
 Scale bar for (C), 100 μm.

 As a first step in exploring a possible role for local Wnt inhibition in maintaining vascular permeability in the CVOs and choroid plexus, we examined the in situ hybridization patterns obtained by the Allen Brain Institute (Lein et al., 2007) for secreted Wnt inhibitors (Cruciat and Niehrs, 2013).
 The two most striking patterns were those of Wnt Inhibitory Factor-1 (Wif1; Hsieh et al., 1999), which is expressed in the area postrema (confirmed in Figure 10B), and Sclerostin Domain Containing 1 (Sostdc1; Ahn et al., 2010), which is expressed in the choroid plexus.
 Dickkopf-3 (Dkk-3) is expressed in the area postrema and also in the hippocampus and cortex.
 Our previous in situ hybridization analyses showed that sFRP1 is specifically expressed in the choroid plexus and ciliary body (Rattner et al., 1997); the data from the Allen Brain Atlas confirms the choroid plexus expression and additionally shows no detectable sFRP1 expression in the CVOs.